Dopex - Project Breakdown | Revelo Intel

 Settlement Cash-settled

-Margin requirements (Options writing) Fully backed by collateral.
+Margin requirements (options writing) Fully backed by collateral.

 • Calls – base asset.